BrightspaceUI/icons/README.md

 To position something off-screen, you can either use the [vui-offscreen](https://github.com/Brightspace/valence-ui-offscreen) component, or follow [WebAIM's text-indent technique](http://webaim.org/techniques/css/invisiblecontent/).

-Examples: a button or link which contain only an icon
+For example, a button or link which contains only an icon:

-HTML:
 ```html
 <button title="Bookmark">
 	<span class="vui-icon-bookmark" />